 If Singapore were to ever host the World Cup, they will definitely be able to provide all of this with no problems at all.

 Hotel accommodations are needed to house the teams, coaches, and other staff from the event, as well as the local and international fans that will watch the event.

 Host countries must meet the requirements of FIFA in accommodation which includes, at least 4 hotels near the stadium, 72 base camps for players and their companies, and a minimum of 1,760 to 8,080 hotel rooms for spectators.

-The upcoming 2022 World Cup in Qatar has caused the host country to build an entire 38-square-mile metropolis from scratch on a desert to accommodate the event which includes 22 new hotels, a stadium, a luxury resort, a 56,000 sqm mall, restaurants, amusement park, and a zoo.
+The upcoming 2022 World Cup in Qatar has caused the host country to build an entire 38-square-mile metropolis from scratch in a desert to accommodate the event which includes 22 new hotels, a stadium, a luxury resort, a 56,000 sqm mall, restaurants, an amusement park, and a zoo.

-All of these are solar-powered and the £25 billion futuristic project was named The City of Lusail, specifically made for the Qatar event.
+All of these are solar-powered and the SGD 40 billion futuristic projects were named The City of Lusail, specifically made for the Qatar event.

-It is true that hosting a FIFA World Cup is not an easy task and it requires a lot of planning, bidding, financing, organizing and preparation to ensure that the event will occur according to plan.
-This is the reason why the selection for the nation who will host the event is a critical process.
+It is true that hosting a FIFA World Cup is not an easy task and it requires a lot of planning, bidding, financing, organizing, and preparation to ensure that the event will occur according to plan.
+This is the reason why the selection for the nation that will host the event is a critical process.

 Only time will tell if Singapore will finally be able to host the World Cup one day.
 Making it in might be a whole other topic for another day.